 went hand in hand with the 'urban gentrification'

 of certain areas of the city of Cairo, which is continuing at the expense of pushing away

-and the appropriation of new consumer lifestyles.
+the poor.
 This article attempts to look at the

 variations of shopping malls in Cairo and the new phenomenon of hybridization of tastes.

 One can observe the creation of `chic' shopping malls functioning parallel to popular and